 In some children, particularly those aged 1 to 3 years, the myoclonus remains bilaterally synchronous and massive throughout the attack, rather than showing such complex and unstable patterns.

-The autonomic changes are relatively unimportant, except during very prolonged seizures in which accumulated bronchial secretions may cause respiratory distress.
+The autonomic changes are relatively important during prolonged seizures in which accumulated bronchial secretions may cause respiratory distress.
 Regaining of consciousness is rapid after brief seizures.
 Those of long duration, however, may be followed by a confusional or even comatose state with generalized muscular hypotonia and areflexia.

 Other forms of clonic seizures, which are seen in older subjects, are more properly considered as absence status with marked myoclonus, often rhythmic, or prolonged myoclonic absences with the jerks repeated at 3/sec.

 NREM sleep is frequently accompanied by bilaterally synchronous polyspike discharges sometimes associated with myoclonus and leading at times to a hypnic clonic generalized epileptic seizure.
 However, both discharges and seizures are absent from REM sleep (13).